-To avoid these issues, read the manual for the specific kit you intend on using and adhere to proper aftercare practices.
+To avoid these issues, read the user manual carefully and adhere to proper aftercare practices.

 How to Choose the Best Microdermabrasion Machine

-The vacuum attachment on a microdermabrasion device suctions up the dead skin cells, oil, debris and waste that comes loose during treatment.
-A device with weak suction is ineffective in removing this material, which can remain on your skin’s surface and eventually clog your pores, causing irritation or acne and manifesting as blackheads.
+The vacuum attachment on a microdermabrasion device suctions up dead skin cells, oil, debris and waste that loosens during treatment.
+A device with weak suction power is ineffective in removing this material, which can remain on your skin’s surface and eventually clog your pores, causing irritation or acne and manifesting as blackheads.

-The best microdermabrasion machines have suction attachments that operate between 16 inHG and 28 inHg of vacuum suction.
-This range of pressure is considered safe and effective for at-home use, with the upper ranges near-equivalent to the suction power of professional devices.
+The best microdermabrasion machines have suction attachments that operate between 16 inHG and 28 inHg.
+This range is considered safe and effective for at-home use, with the upper ranges near equivalent to the suction power of professional devices.

 Number of tips/heads

-Microdermabrasion kits frequently provide multiple different types of tips or heads.
-A wide variety of different tips allows you to use a certain tip designed for a specific area of your body.
-For example, a smaller tip provides higher accuracy and safety when treating more delicate areas, such as the skin around your eyes or lips.
+Microdermabrasion kits frequently provide a wide variety of tips or heads to allow you to use a certain tip designed for a specific area of the body.
+A smaller tip, for example, can result in higher accuracy and safety when treating more delicate areas, such as the skin around the eyes or lips.

 At-home microdermabrasion machines are sold in a plethora of different types, styles and sizes.
 Some devices are small, battery-powered and easily stored or transported.
-Others are more similar to professional machines, requiring an outlet for power and a stable surface, like a tabletop, during use.
+Others are more similar to professional machines, requiring an outlet for power and a stable surface, such as a tabletop, during use.

-Some machines may also lack a manual or require significant effort to set up and prep before use.
-Before buying a microdermabrasion kit, read online reviews and evaluate the package’s contents to ensure it’s easy to set up and use when, where and how you want to.
+Some machines may also lack a manual or may require significant effort to set up and prepare before use.
+To inform yourself, you can read online reviews and evaluate a package’s contents before making a decision.

 Certain models of microdermabrasion machines include additional features and functionality for convenience, user-friendliness or safety.
-Some kits will include reusable tips which require cleaning before each use, while others will use disposable tips that eventually require refills when you’ve run out.
+Some kits have reusable tips which require cleaning before each use, while others use disposable tips that will eventually require refills.

 LED screens and displays are also a common feature on many DIY microdermabrasion machines.
-LED displays guide you along during treatment, specifying exact treatment areas and times to safeguard you from over-exfoliation or a botched treatment.
+LED displays guide you during treatment, specifying exact treatment areas and times to safeguard you from overexfoliation or a botched treatment.

-Some kits will also include cleaning tools, extra cotton filters, instructional DVDs and other materials.
-Though some of these features and included extras add to the cost of a kit, they may also make your microdermabrasion at-home experience easier and more convenient.
+Some kits include materials such as cleaning tools, extra cotton filters and instructional DVDs.
+While some of these features add to the cost of the kit, they may also make your at-home microdermabrasion a better experience.

 Microdermabrasion Machines for Acne

-When debris, dead skin cells and oil, called sebum, enter your pores, your pores can become clogged and infected by bacteria, resulting in an acne breakout.
-Microdermabrasion exfoliates debris from your skin’s surface and decreases sebum production, reducing the amount of sebum present on your skin.
-As a result, there is less likelihood of your pores becoming clogged.
+When debris, dead skin cells and sebum, or oil enter the pores, they can become clogged and infected by bacteria, resulting in an acne breakout.
+Microdermabrasion exfoliates debris from the skin’s surface and decreases sebum production, reducing the amount of sebum present on your skin.
+As a result, there is less likelihood of pores becoming clogged.

-At the same time, microdermabrasion shrinks enlarged pores, limiting the ability for dirt and debris to clog them.
-Exfoliating the skin also enhances transdermal drug delivery, helping other ingredients, such as those found in anti-aging and anti-acne topicals and lotions, penetrate deeper.
+At the same time, microdermabrasion shrinks enlarged pores, limiting the likelihood of clogs due to an accumulation of dirt and debris.
+Exfoliating enhances transdermal drug delivery, helping other ingredients, such as those found in anti-aging and anti-acne topicals and lotions, to penetrate deeper.

 The best microdermabrasion machines for acne and acne scars are those on the more powerful side of the spectrum.
-For the best results, a machine that most closely resembles those used in dermatologists’ offices is recommended.
+For the best results, a tabletop machine that operates with sufficient power—a machine that most closely resembles those used in dermatologists’ offices—is recommended.

 Microdermabrasion Machines to Treat Stretch Marks

-Stretch marks, or striae distensae, are scars formed when the collagen and elastin fibers in the skin are stretched too far apart.
-Microdermabrasion is commonly marketed as a solution for the treatment of mild stretch marks because of its demonstrated efficacy in increasing collagen production and thickening of the epidermis.
+Stretch marks, or striae distensae, are scars formed when the collagen and elastin fibers in the skin are stretched too far apart, as is common during pregnancy or after excessive weight gain.

-Studies have demonstrated mild improvements in the appearance of stretch marks over a five-month course of treatments.
-However, similar effects may not be attainable with an at-home device as it is less powerful than professional variants.
+One study demonstrated mild improvements in the appearance of stretch marks over a five-month course of treatments.
+However, similar effects may not be attainable with an at-home device as it is less powerful.

 How Much Do At-Home Microdermabrasion Kits Cost?

-The cost of microdermabrasion kits depends on the kit’s:
+The cost of microdermabrasion kits depends on the kit’s contents.

-Smaller hand-held devices are typically priced around $50.
-Stronger and near-professional machines cost upwards of $300.
-Machines that require refillable tips and filters will eventually add to these costs, with replacements costing around $15 and $7, respectively.
+Smaller hand-held devices are typically priced at about $50.
+Stronger and near professional machines cost upward of $300.
+Machines that require refillable tips and filters will eventually add to these costs, with replacements costing about $15 and $7, respectively.

 Microdermabrasion procedures are not covered by insurance and cost between $75–$200 per session.
-In addition, multiple sessions are usually required to achieve your desired efficacy.
-As a result, microdermabrasion machines are a cost-effective solution compared to professional treatments.
+In addition, multiple sessions are usually required to achieve the desired efficacy.

 Tips When Using Microdermabrasion Kits

-Avoid harsh cosmetics and skin care products with fragrances as your skin heals.
-Use only non-comedogenic products to avoid clogging your pores, and stay out of direct sunlight for 24–48 hours after treatment.
-In addition, use generous amounts of sunscreen prior to sun exposure as your skin continues to heal.
+While your skin heals, avoid harsh cosmetics and skin care products with fragrances.
+Use only noncomedogenic products to avoid clogging pores, and stay out of direct sunlight for 24–48 hours after treatment.
+In addition, use generous amounts of sunscreen prior to sun exposure.

-Finally, allow at least six days to a full week to pass between treatments.
+Lastly, allow at least six days to one week to pass between treatments.

-Microdermabrasion machines present an opportunity to rejuvenate your skin and improve its conditions from the comfort of your own home.
+Microdermabrasion machines present an opportunity to rejuvenate skin and from the comfort of your own home.
 Kits are available with both crystal and diamond tips or a moisturizing exfoliant cream, and function in much the same way as professional machines.